Sreinumder/CppChess/README.md

 Not supported yet :(

 ## Sidenote
 ik this project is kinda mess ngl.
 I wrote it on whim for college side project within 2-3 days.
 I will probably rewrite this in more cross-platform friendly environment.
 I might try rust idk.
-Anyway I did had blast coming up with the strategies for generating possible moves for given piece at any given scenario and realizing a [hilarious bug].
+Anyway I did had blast coming up with the strategies for generating possible moves for given piece at any given scenario and realizing a [hilarious bug](https://youtu.be/U4ogK0MIzqk?si=SlulO90-RZho1PLv&t=664).